jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 #### Resizable BAR

 [Resizable Bar (ReBAR)](https://www.intel.com/content/www/us/en/support/articles/000090831/graphics.html) is a PCI Express feature that optimizes access to PCIe devices.
 This feature requires support from both the platform and the device.
 Intel 10th gen or above and AMD Ryzen 3000 Series or above have support for this feature.

+In BIOS settings of motherboards, it may also be called `Smart Access Memory` or `Clever Access Memory`

 When using Intel ARC Graphics, Resizable BAR is recommended.
 Disabling it will result in a 10% reduction in transcoding performance.
 However, given how fast the media engine on Intel ARC is, this will not be a problem for the vast majority of users.